AuliaSabrina02/MATERIAL-NON-SYSTEM/README.md

 # 📄 License

-This project was developed for educational purposes as a Final Project.
+This project was developed for educational purposes as part of a Final Project.